appirio-tech/base-api-nodejs/README.md

 * datasource.js: Initializes the Database and the models
 * Grunt.js: Contains several grunt tasks to help automate development
     * default: Runs jshint on all models and controllers, starts the node process with certain environmental variables.
-    * test: Runs tests, validates the swagger yaml file and rusn jshint.
+    * test: Runs tests, validates the swagger yaml file and runs jshint.
     * dbmigrate:up: Run the migration scripts on the database.
 The database should be configured to point to a test database.
     * dbmigrate:down: Back down a database migration
     * yamTest: Validate the swagger yaml file